NumanBhat1/cybersecurity-notes/security-plus/README.md

 ## How I use these

 I write things in my own words to move them from "read once" to "can explain it."
-The acronym and ports lists are pure memorization, so I review those most.
+The cram sheet, acronyms, and ports lists are pure memorization, so I review those most.
 The domain files hold the concepts, attacks, and controls each domain covers.